Samsung Galaxy A37 vs Galaxy S25 FE: Expected differences

 In other words, the A37 will come with a very familiar camera system — one we already know what to expect from.
 Samsung might improve the image processing slightly, but the A37 is not expected to bring about any major improvements on this front.

-The S25 FE, on the other hand, uses a far more capable triple-camera system with a 3x optical telephoto camera (instead of a Macro like on the A37) and a better ultrawide.
-Its main 50 MP camera earned 79 points in our testing, while the total PhoneArena Camera Score climbed to 143 — very high for this price segment.
-The selfie camera also received an upgrade to 12 MP.
+The S25 FE, on the other hand, uses a far more capable triple-camera system with a 3x optical telephoto lens (instead of the A37’s macro camera) and a better ultrawide.
+Its main 50 MP camera earned 79 points in our testing, and its total PhoneArena Camera Score climbed to 143, which is very high for this price segment.
+The selfie camera was also upgraded to 12 MP.

-The difference in image will likely be even more apparent when recording video.
-The S25 FE scored 139 overall, while the A-series has historically struggled in video quality.
+The difference in image quality will likely be even more noticeable when recording video.
+The S25 FE scored 139 overall, while the A-series has historically struggled with video performance.

 Battery Life and Charging